 It’s important not to write off all therapy if these types do not work for you.
 There are many kinds of therapies and therapists, and it’s a matter of finding the one that works for you.

-How best to approach counselling if you have medically unexplained symptoms
+How to approach counselling if you have MUS

 If you suffer from MUS and have been recommended to try a therapist, keep these things in mind:

 - be open-minded.
 At the very least, therapy can help you deal with the stress from your illness.